practicaldsc/fa24/env-setup.md

 A student completed the setup process but encountered issues with importing libraries in Jupyter Notebook.
 Although the `pds` environment was active, the versions of the libraries did not match those specified in `environment.yml`.
 The `environment.yml` was confirmed to be in the correct directory.

 *Cause:*
+The issue can arise for two reasons:
+1) Jupyter was launched from the VSCode integrated Terminal.
+To resolve this, try opening Jupyter from the system Terminal, not the one in VSCode.
-The issue arose because Jupyter was previously installed using `pip`, causing the system to use the Jupyter binary located in `~/.local/bin` instead of the one associated with the `pds` environment.
+2) Jupyter was previously installed using `pip`, causing the system to use the Jupyter binary located in `~/.local/bin` instead of the one associated with the `pds` environment.
 This occurred due to `~/.local/bin` being prioritized in the system’s `$PATH`.
-(You can check this by running `echo $PATH`)
+(You can check this by running `echo $PATH`).
+The rest of this FAQ concerns this second issue.

 *Resolution:*
 1. Confirm the problem by running `import sys; print(sys.executable)` in a Jupyter Notebook, which revealed that the incorrect Python executable (`/usr/bin/python`) was being used instead of `miniforge3/envs/pds/bin/python` (which is the Python installed in the `pds` environment).